 6. What are your asset management fees?

-The annual fee is divided into quarterly payments, payable on the first business day of each quarter and calculated using the account balance as of the last business day of the previous quarter.
+The annual fee is divided into quarterly payments, payable on the first business day of each new quarter.
+The fee is assessed based on your account value as of the last business day of the previous quarter.

 7. Where are your clients’ assets custodied/held?